wmcadigital/wmn-design-system/doc/contributing/css.md

 ## Block Element Modifier (BEM)

-GOV.UK Frontend uses the Block Element Modifier (BEM) methodology when naming CSS classes.
+WMN Design System Frontend uses the Block Element Modifier (BEM) methodology when naming CSS classes.
 This is designed to help developers understand how the different classes relate to each other.